bbresearcher/Cyfrin_NFT_CTF1_Walkthrough/README.md

 The logs reveal the exact call made and the data sent. **BINGO!!!**<br> We have the contract address where the actual challenge is.
 Once again let's follow the link
 ![The CTF tweet](images/log1.png)<br><br>
 **follow the link** ![The CTF tweet](images/chal_lnk.png)<br><br>
-On the explorer page we get more details of the contract, but this time it's for the contract we need to solve the CTF.<br>
+On the explorer page we get more details of the contract, but this time it's for the contract we need in order to solve the CTF.<br>
 The **Contract** tab seems to have a verified tick next to it, the code must be visible to us, click the **Contract** tab.<br><br>
 ![The CTF tweet](images/arb_chal.png)<br><br>
 **We can now investigate the code for the challenge!!**<br><br>
 ![The CTF tweet](images/cntct_tab.png)<br><br>
-All the relevant code is available to us now!.<br><br>
+All the relevant code is available to us now.<br><br>
 ![The CTF tweet](images/all_code.png)<br><br>

 The code we need is in the **2nd** code block in the list.<br><br>